 Sun Protection: Some workshops and demonstrations are staged outside under the sun.
 Please bring hats and sun protection.

 Water: Please bring your own water bottle to help reduce the use of throw-away cups.

 Food: All food will be provided beginning with a continental breakfast on July 30 and finishing with a scrumptious lunch on July 31.
 The Maine Grain Alliance caterers will provide healthy, delicious meals using local and organic ingredients as much as possible.
-If you have food allergies or concerns please contact Rachel.
+If you have food allergies or concerns please contact Erin.